 Does a Betta Need a Heater?

 It is a good idea to include a heater in your betta's tank, in order to maintain a constant ideal water temperature.
-When people keep Betta fish in bowls or small tanks they usually don't consider a heater.
+When people keep betta fish in bowls or small tanks they usually don't consider a heater.
 This means the water temperature will be governed by the surrounding air temperature, which will fluctuate throughout the day.

 Just like pollution, water temperature is easier to control in larger volumes of water.
 The water temperature in a 1-3 gallon tank or bowl will drop fast as the air temperature goes down.